min2ha/ukwa-site/content/target/46446/index.en.md

   "start_date": "2016-10-25T10:00:00Z"
 }

-# Cardiff Institute of Society, Health and Wellbeing (CISHeW)

 Cardiff Institute of Society, Health and Wellbeing (CISHeW) is a new research institute within Cardiff School of Social Sciences at Cardiff University focusing on 'social action, policy dialogue, the dynamic nature of health and wellbeing, and social justice'.